Giant Waving Red Flags that Scream You’re in a Toxic Relationship

 When you’re wearing rose-colored glasses, red flags look like normal flags.
 It’s hard to take the love goggles off and view your relationship from an outside perspective.

-Thankfully, Reddit is to the rescue!
-While scrolling through the popular R/askreddit community on the popular website, I came across a thread asking users to share some blaring warnings that a relationship is toxic.
+While scrolling through a popular internet community, I came across a thread asking users to share the blaring warnings that a relationship is toxic.

 You may want to reconsider your relationship if any of these bright flags are waving.